 Technical equipment often requires a detailed guide for customization, furniture – for installation.
-This is the information which your customers anyway google online after the purchase.
+This is the information that your customers anyway google online after the purchase.
 So, why don’t you give them such information immediately on the site?
 Moreover, this is an excellent opportunity to run your own channel on YouTube – a perfect occasion for video marketing.

-The various test-drives of the product may work well.
+The various test drives of the product may work well.
 For example, to demonstrate the quality of the product, once, a manufacturer of orthopedic mattresses recorded a video, how a car and a tractor pass over his mattresses and pillows.
 Thus, he demonstrated that the goods are resistant to high pressure, and, if you sleep with an elephant, then, the mattress will generally survive.

 For a furniture store, there can be a test drive like this.
 For example, customers, when ordering a sofa, can not determine the appropriate fabric.
-Here, the reasons could be following: so that the cat does not scratch, so that it does not absorb moisture, so that the dirt disappears itself, and so on.
+Here, the reasons could be the following: so that the cat does not scratch so that it does not absorb moisture, so that the dirt disappears itself, and so on.
 Take pieces of cloth and do all this work, involve a cat as a participant (he will like it), and get a great test drive for the video to place it on the product page of your store.

 Trap # 3: Virtual fitting rooms via AR and VR

 One more exciting tactic to grab customer attention online on the product page is Augmented and Virtual reality.
 It could be a virtual fitting room with the ability to try on clothes for your full-height photo, or, for example, some kind of virtual dummy, whose body parameters can be customized for your own and putting virtual clothes already on it.
-Such a method can be implemented with the help of Augmented and Virtual Reality (with the possibility of fitting with VR glasses), regarding of how profitable investments will be in such a development.
+Such a method can be implemented with the help of Augmented and Virtual Reality (with the possibility of fitting with VR glasses), regarding how profitable investments will be in such a development.

 Trap # 4: Customizable product via an online designer

-We at Onilab have implemented the similar online product customizer for Bright Star Kids.
+We at Onilab have implemented a similar online product customizer for Bright Star Kids.
 It was a bit simpler – you just had to choose custom labels on the shirt and a model.
 Nevertheless, such an idea can be improved further.

 Trap # 5: Product availability check in the stock

-This feature is often issued by default: if the product is available, the appropriate size and color will be displayed on the product page; if not, it won’t be displayed.
+This product page design trick is often issued by default: if the product is available, the appropriate size and color will be displayed on the product page; if not, it won’t be displayed.
 Employees of the store make changes to the files, and these changes are automatically transferred to the site.
 However, sometimes, there is a necessity for more detailed verification.
 For example, a visitor wants to see a product live at a retail store, and would like to choose the nearest store.
 Then, the store site implements the link “Find out the product availability in the store chain”, where he can directly see which sizes and colors of which goods in which store are.

 Trap # 6: Aspirational product description sounds human